X-Men: Evolution: Comparison with original comics

 The X-Men: Evolution series was targeted at a younger audience and as such portrays the majority of characters as adolescents rather than adults like in X-Men: The Animated Series.
 In the series, like many animated series based on comics, completely new characters were introduced including Spyke.
-As much of the cast were teenagers, they are shown regularly attending high school in addition to the Xavier's Institute.
-At the latter, Professor X, Storm, Wolverine and later Beast also acted as their teachers at the institute.
-Beast also served as a chemistry teacher to the cast at high school prior to his transformation.
+As much of the cast are teenagers, they attend regular high school in addition to the Xavier's Institute.

-X-Men: Evolution is set in a fictionalized version of the real life village of Bayville, New York, the state established in the episode "The Beast of Bayville", where Kitty Pryde receives a package from her parents addressed to Bayville, New York.
-Furthermore, in the early part of the series (until the end of season 2) most people are unaware of the existence of mutants.
-Also, the "Brotherhood" team is not known as the "Brotherhood of Evil Mutants" within the context of this series.
-They are not a team of terrorists or mutant supremacists.
-Instead, the Brotherhood is made up of misfit mutants and juvenile delinquents who often oppose the X-Men (in physical, social and philosophical realms).
+X-Men: Evolution is set in a fictionalized version of the real life Long Island village of Bayville, New York instead of Westchester County in the comics.
+In the first two seasons, the X-Men do not face prejudice, as mutants are not publicly known to exist.
+In addition, the Brotherhood of Mutants is depicted as a group misfit mutants and juvenile delinquents rather than the terrorist group of the comics.
+At the end of the second season, mutants are exposed to the world, resulting in the X-Men facing larger threats and opposition from persecution from the United States government.

 The series was created as a stark contrast to X-Men: The Animated Series.
-The series' bible was written by Robert N. Skir and Marty Isenberg (albeit uncredited), who meant to take The X-Men back to their roots as high school students learning to control their superpowers, as when the comics termed them "The Strangest Teens of All".
+The series' bible was written by Robert N. Skir and Marty Isenberg (albeit uncredited), who meant to take the X-Men back to their roots as high school students learning to control their superpowers, as when the comics termed them "The Strangest Teens of All".
 Whereas the Fox series reflected the then-current role of X-Men as freedom fighters battling persecution and bigotry against mutantkind, X-Men: Evolution used the theme of mutant powers as a metaphor for the struggles of adolescence.

-The look of the series was designed by Producer Boyd Kirkland and artist Frank Paur, who created new costumes for the X-Men, replacing the comics-faithful designs of X-Men: The Animated Series with anime-influenced costumes which were much more animation-friendly.
+The look of the series was designed by producer Boyd Kirkland and artist Frank Paur, who created new costumes for the X-Men, replacing the comics-faithful designs of X-Men: The Animated Series with anime-influenced costumes which were much more animation-friendly.